How to find us

 Ticket prices range depend on the type of performance.
 More information can be found at the section Ticket Prices.

-Any remaining last-minute tickets can be purchased from the Filodrammatici box office, which also sells 140 gallery tickets according to the times and procedures set by the “L’Accordo” musical association.
+Any remaining last-minute tickets can be purchased at the box office, which also sells 140 gallery tickets according to the times and procedures set by the “L’Accordo” musical association.

 Concessions are available for young people, the over-65s, patrons with disabilities and members of workers’ associations.